 Synthetic Data

 Synthetic Data is algorithmically generated artificial datasets with no relation to any original case.
 This method is enabled by the use of mathematical models based on patterns residing in the original dataset.
 Such models include linear regressions, standard deviations, medians, or other statistical models useful for creating synthetic outcomes.
+AI models can instantly understand trends from real datasets and generate artificial ones where the real PII is hidden.

-Data Anonymization Use Cases
+Best Data Anonymization Use Case

 - Remote Client Onboarding